wlong800/easy_net_core/readme/SliverAppBar整理&自定义.md

   /// This property is used to configure an [AppBar]. final double? titleSpacing;

-  /// Defines the height of the app bar when it is co llapsed.
+  /// Defines the height of the app bar when it is collapsed.
   ///
   /// By default, the collapsed height is [toolbarHeight].
 If [bottom] widget is
   /// specified, then its height from [PreferredSizeWidget.preferredSize] is